alicevillar/sfa_api/README.md

 That is it!

-After regitration, the system will generate the API Key.
+After registration, the system will generate the API Key.

 :large_blue_circle: USER REGISTRATION: